aaronrancsik/prismedia/README.md

   - [x] multiple lines description (see [issue 4](https://git.lecygnenoir.info/LecygneNoir/prismedia/issues/4))
   - [x] add videos to playlist
   - [x] create playlist
+  - [x] schedule your video with publishAt
+  - [ ] combine channel and playlist (Peertube only as channel is Peertube feature)
 - [x] Use a config file (NFO) file to retrieve videos arguments
 - [x] Allow to choose peertube or youtube upload (to resume failed upload for example)
-- [x] Add publishAt option to plan your videos
 - [ ] Record and forget: put the video in a directory, and the script uploads it for you
 - [ ] Usable on Desktop (Linux and/or Windows and/or MacOS)
 - [ ] Graphical User Interface